The Filmmaker's Glossary

 MacGuffin

-NarrativeAn object, device, or event that is necessary to the plot and the motivation of the characters, but itself is insignificant.
+NarrativeAn object, device, or event that drives the plot but is itself unimportant.

 Mise-en-scène